Beautiful People (Pet Shop Boys song)

 "Beautiful People" is a song by English synth-pop duo Pet Shop Boys, released on 2 October 2009 as the third and final single from their tenth studio album, Yes (2009).
 Initially, the single was released in Germany only, at the request of EMI.
-In November, it was released digitally in the United States.
+On 10 November, it was released digitally in the United States.

+Background and recording

+Pet Shop Boys originally wrote the track as a theme song for the television programme Beautiful People (2008) at the request of series writer Jonathan Harvey, with whom the duo had collaborated on the musical Closer to Heaven (2001).
+The song was rejected because the producers wanted something more uptempo.

+Neil Tennant wrote the lyrics from the point of view of a woman waiting for a bus in the rain, looking at celebrity magazines at a newsstand and aspiring to that lifestyle.
+He described it as a different perspective on the same theme as their earlier single, "Love Etc.", which also deals with celebrity and materialism.

+During the recording sessions for Yes, the Xenomania production team helped give the song a 1960s sound, adding drums and guitars.
+The backing vocals were intended to be reminiscent of The Mamas & the Papas.
+Guest musicians on the track included former Smiths guitarist Johnny Marr, who also played harmonica, and singers Carla Marie Williams, Jessie Malakouti, and Alex Gardner.
+Owen Pallett wrote an orchestral arrangement for the song, performed by the London Metropolitan Orchestra and recorded at Abbey Road Studios.

+Release
-The B-side, "Fugitive", had previously been published (in an extended version) on the limited edition of their 2006 album Fundamental.
-The song was produced by Richard X.

-Both the demo version of "Beautiful People" and the remix of "Up and Down" had been previously available digitally.
-The demo was available to stream from the official Pet Shop Boys website and the remix was available as a free download during the "Did You See Me Coming?" single campaign.
+The single package of "Beautiful People" included three bonus tracks that had been previously released in some form.
+The seven-inch mix of "Fugitive", produced by Richard X, had been published in an extended version on the limited edition of their 2006 album Fundamental.
+The demo version of "Beautiful People" had been made available to stream from the official Pet Shop Boys website in July 2009.
+The remix of "Up and Down" by Tom Stephan was also available as a free download during the release campaign of "Did You See Me Coming?"; the original version was a B-side of that single.

 Remixes by Vinny Vero were commissioned but not used due to delays in their completion.
 They were later released unofficially as a free download on Vero's website.

+Pet Shop Boys' original demo of "Beautiful People" was also included on the 2017 expanded reissue Yes: Further Listening 2008–2010.

 Track listing

+All tracks are written by Neil Tennant and Chris Lowe.